NCI Blog

 Eat – during term time, everyone can have different schedule and sitting down to eat together can be difficult, if not impossible.
 Take the time to cook meals that you can all sit down and enjoy eating together.
 Encourage your children to help with the cooking or, if they are able, let them do the cooking.
 Switch off phones and all electronic devices.
 Spend time chatting and lingering over the meal.
 Make sure everyone, from the youngest to the oldest, gets a word in the conversation.

 Art – put the items in your recycling bin to good use.
-Let your children make towers, monsters, robots, animals and/or airplanes out of your old newspapers, cereal boxes, kitchen rolls and other items.
+Let your children make towers, monsters, robots, animals and/or aeroplanes out of your old newspapers, cereal boxes, kitchen rolls and other items.
 Join in the fun and see how creative you all can be.

 Stroll – take a walk around your neighbourhood.
 Talk about the history, geography, architecture, plants, animals and other interesting aspects of the place in which you live.
 Discuss what is unique about it, how it is similar to and different from other places.
 Explain how you came to live here, what you like about it and what aspects you would like to change.
 Discover how your children feel about their area.
 What do they like best?
 What do they wish was different?